Skip to main content

 • Improved Sleep Architecture ∞ GH is released primarily during deep, slow-wave sleep.
 The use of these peptides can help restore normal sleep cycles, which are profoundly disrupted by alcohol.

-The integration of into a recovery protocol represents a sophisticated, multi-system approach.
+The integration of peptide therapy into a recovery protocol represents a sophisticated, multi-system approach.
 It acknowledges that alcohol’s damage is not confined to the HPG axis and that true recovery requires the restoration of the body’s primary anabolic systems.
 By combining targeted HPG axis support (TRT, Gonadorelin, Anastrozole) with foundational anabolic support (GHRH/GH Secretagogue peptides), a clinician can create a powerful synergistic protocol designed to reverse the deep, multifaceted biological damage of chronic alcohol consumption.

 References